Palm Springs Chamber of Commerce to Host First Tribute Concert of 2023

-(CNS) – The Palm Springs Chamber of Commerce will host its first tribute concert of the year Wednesday after postponing it earlier this month due to weather conditions.
+PALM SPRINGS (CNS) – The Palm Springs Chamber of Commerce will host its first tribute concert of the year Wednesday evening after postponing it earlier this month due to weather conditions.

 The free concert series is hosted on the first Wednesday of each month at 7 p.m. at the Palm Springs Downtown Park, located at the intersection of Museum Drive and Belardo Road.